dgrothman/theinnerjourney/docs/C4-Boundaries/BoundarySketch.md

 or spiritually.
 God uses this boundary.
 We choose to allow or not and practice boundaries, choices, limits.

-Rev: 3:20 "Behold I stand at the door and knock.
-If anyone opens the door I will come in and sup with him and he with me."

 ### None:
 No Boundaries.
 They have no sense of being abused or of being abusive.
 Such people have trouble saying No or protecting themselves.